jrudolph/vesuvius-gui/README.md

 All the published volumes published so far are supported:

- * Scroll 1
+- Scroll 1
- * Scroll 2
+- Scroll 2
- * Scroll 0332
+- Scroll 0332
- * Scroll 1667
+- Scroll 1667
- * Fragments 1 - 4 (from the Kaggle competition)
+- Fragments 1 - 4 (from the Kaggle competition)
- * Fragment PHerc0051Cr04Fr08
+- Fragment PHerc0051Cr04Fr08
- * Fragment PHerc1667Cr01Fr03
+- Fragment PHerc1667Cr01Fr03

 ## Usage

 Install required X11 libraries:

-  * Ubuntu: `apt install -y libgl1 libxrandr2 libxi6 libxcursor1`
+- Ubuntu: `apt install -y libgl1 libxrandr2 libxi6 libxcursor1`
-  * MacOSX: Should work out of the box
+- MacOSX: Should work out of the box
-  * Windows: Should work out of the box
+- Windows: Should work out of the box

 Create a data directory, then run the app with `./vesuvius-gui <path-to-directory> <optional-path-to-ppm>`.

-Credentials are the same as for the data server.

 If you pass a path to a ppm file, the app will use that to calculate a surface volume on the fly from the data in the ppm file.
 This is currently limited to Scroll 1 automatically.